William M. Stewart: United States Senate

-In 1899, Republican-affiliated journalist and diplomat William Eleroy Curtis (1850-1911), detailed Stewart's reputation amongst his colleagues, describing as follows:
+In 1899, Republican-affiliated journalist and diplomat William Eleroy Curtis (1850–1911), detailed Stewart's reputation amongst his colleagues, describing as follows:

-“There was an air of gloom about the Senate all to-day, as if some calamity were impending or some great sorrow had fallen upon the members.
+"There was an air of gloom about the Senate all to-day, as if some calamity were impending or some great sorrow had fallen upon the members.
 It was the result of the news from Nevada — the re-election of Senator Stewart and the prospect of being compelled to listen to his speeches for another Six years.
 Mr. Stewart is an interminable talker, but his colleagues could endure that if he would talk on more than one subject, which he declines to do.
 He makes the same speech over and over again almost every day, so that Senators with good memories can repeat it almost verbatim, and his familiar phrases about the capitalistic vampires with the fetid fangs and the money devils and the crime of 1873 are more familiar to a majority of the Senate than the Ten Commandments…"

-"Ex-Senator William W. Evarts (1818-1901l, from New York state, hit off on Mr. Stewart’s peculiarities in a little story that he told at a dinner given in honor of colleague, Senator John Coit Spooner, when the latter was leaving public life six years ago… Senator Evarts, who next took to the floor of the Senate chamber at the U.S. Capitol, said that Stewart reminded him of a man he had met at an insane asylum one time when he was acting as a member of a board of visitors.
+"Ex-Senator William W. Evarts (1818-1901l, from New York, hit off on Mr. Stewart's peculiarities in a little story that he told at a dinner given in honor of colleague, Senator John Coit Spooner, when the latter was leaving public life six years ago… Senator Evarts, who next took to the floor of the Senate chamber at the U.S. Capitol, said that Stewart reminded him of a man he had met at an insane asylum one time when he was acting as a member of a board of visitors.
 The Superintendent told them that they must say cheerful things to the patients, and therefore when he saw a lunatic sitting astride of a table beating it with a whip and pretending to drive it with a pair of string lines, he walked up to him and said: 'That’s a fine hobby you have there, my friend.'
 'It isn’t a hobby,' answered the lunatic.
 'It’s a horse.'
 'What’s the difference between a horse and a hobby?', suggested Mr. Evarts.
 The lunatic turned on him with an air of supreme contempt and remarked: 'You blank fool, anybody can get off a horse, but nobody ever got off a hobby.'"

 In 1902, Senator Stewart was in The Hague of the Netherlands in Europe, in connection with the Mexican-American arbitration case, when his wife Annie, the daughter of former Confederate States Senator Henry S. Foote of Mississippi was killed in an early automobile / motor-car accident back in America on the West Coast in Alameda, California.